microsoft/PSDocs/docs/walkthroughs/arm-template.md

 In this scenario we will use two JSON files:

 - `template.json` - A valid ARM template
-- `metadata.json` - Contain information about the template that isn't part of the ARM template specification
+- `metadata.json` - Contains information about the template that isn't part of the ARM template specification

 > Our `metadata.json` uses the same schema used in the Azure Quick Start Templates GitHub repository.

-When deploying an ARM template, using knowing what parameters are available and how they can use is important, so this will be a key part of our documentation.
+When deploying an ARM template, knowing what parameters are available and how they can be used is important, so this will be a key part of our documentation.

 Fortunately, the ARM template specification allows for metadata per parameter, and a common use for this is to define a parameter description.